decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ------------------------------------

 ## Abstract

+The JWT VC Presentation Profile defines a standardized way to exchange Verifiable Credentials between Wallets and Verifiers to enable interoperable prsentation.

+to enable the interoperable presentation of Verifiable Credentials between Wallets and Verifiers.

+The JWT VC Presentation Profile defines a standardized way to exchange Verifiable Credentials between Wallets and Verifiers.

 The JWT VC Presentation Profile defines a set of specifications to enable the interoperable presentation of Verifiable Credentials between Wallets and Verifiers/RPs.

+As a profile, this document is not a specification but rather a collection of specficiations with all optionality removed.
+This enables verifiers and wallets to implement a small set of standards, did methods, etc. while at the same time ensuring interoperability.

+Currently, there are many published specifications for exchanging VCs between digital wallets (holders) and verifiers.
+The wallet and verifier providers have to choose which standards to operate under and hope that the external parties they wish to exchange VCs with support those same standards.

+A downside to developing specifications in such a collaborative way is that they tend to be very broad, flexible, and un-opinionated.
+This is an advantage when building use cases and providing optionality to the implementers.
+But, in the case of exchanging VCs, it can cause misalignment.
+The more optionality in the specification, the more complex and expensive it becomes to deliver code, maintain a solution, and happily verify a VC.

 ### Audience